Quick practical advice

 Human embryonic stem cell transplantation is spoken about incessantly in the recent English medical literature, even though there is no ‘Mother-of-All- Cells’, or ‘Universal Cell’, from which allegedly are made any & all of ~ 200 - 220 types of cells making up the body of any member of animal kingdom, including ‘Homo Sapiens’.
 Human or animal bodies are created by union of sperm and ovum, not by a cell line of one embryonic stem cell propagated in the laboratory dish.
 Only cancerous growth is created that way.

 Although U.S. FDA issued guidelines for cell, tissue and organ xenotransplantation in 2001, and the same guidelines are by a decision of U.S. FDA currently applicable to human embryonic stem cell transplantation as well, for unknown reasons U.S. medical science has ostracized fetal cell xenotransplantation, and U.S. medical schools are focusing on human umbilical cord blood cell transplantation only.
-U.S. researchers spend all their energy and enormous sums on proving that hematopoietic stem cells can become neurons, pancreatic islets cells, basically any & all cells of the body, when it would be so much easier just to use the respective fetal cell xeno- transplants, with proofs of effectiveness obtained decades ago, and an enormous clinical experience accumulated.
+U.S. researchers spend all their energy and enormous sums on proving that hematopoietic stem cells can become neurons, pancreatic islets cells, basically any & all cells of the body, when it would be so much easier just to use the respective fetal cell transplants of animal origin, with proofs of effectiveness obtained decades ago, and an enormous clinical experience accumulated.

 BCRO method of fetal cell transplantation is not a ‘magic bullet’ either, i.e. a treatment of all known diseases.